 Car Shakes When Idle or Stopped – Why Does It Happen?

 Rocking back and forth in an armchair can be fun and relaxing too.
 But, it feels annoying when you are sitting in a car, and it shakes for apparently no reason.
-It’s a time for a thorough inspection and diagnosis if you find your car shakes when idle.
+It’s time for a thorough inspection and diagnosis if you find your car shakes when idle.

 What Is The Rough Idle?